Incoming exchange students

-- American College of Thessaloniki (ACT) in Thessaloniki, Greece
+- Anatolia American University in Thessaloniki, Greece

-- Dublin City University (DCU) in Dublin, Ireland
+- Dublin City University in Dublin, Ireland

 - Escola Superior d'Administració i Direcció d'Empreses (ESADE) in Barcelona, Spain